JamesParrott/sDNA_GH/README.md

 ### Installation.
 1. Ensure you have an installation of [Rhino 3D](https://www.rhino3d.com/download/) including Grasshopper (versions 6 and 7 are supported).

+sDNA_GH provides some functionality without sDNA installed, e.g. Selecting real Rhino objects, User Text components, reading, writing and parsing shape files, and recolouring objects.
+But to use the sDNA components, an installation of sDNA is required.

+#### sDNA (both options).
+sDNA itself may require the 64 bit (x64) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ).

+#### Official sDNA installer (and Python 2).
-2. To use sDNA with sDNA_GH, ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0] or [Python 2.7.18](https://www.python.org/downloads/release/python-2718/)  that can run sDNA correctly from the command line (with pip for sDNA Learn).  sDNA_GH runs sDNA from the command line.
+2. Ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0] or [Python 2.7.18](https://www.python.org/downloads/release/python-2718/)  that can run sDNA correctly from the command line (with pip for sDNA Learn).  sDNA_GH runs sDNA from the command line.
 Command line use of sDNA has been tested with Python versions 2.6 and 2.7 .
 Do not run sDNA with Iron Python 2.7, as invalid shape files may be produced (it is not possible to access the Iron Python shipped with Rhino from the command line, in any case).
 3. sDNA Learn requires numpy.
 Numpy can be added after installing Python 2.7.18 by opening a `cmd` window and typing: `cd C:\Python27\Scripts` and `pip2.7 install numpy`.
-Optional:  If this Python 2.7.18 installation is also used by other processes, to guarantee there are no dependency conflicts, use a venv to run sDNA, e.g. firstly by entering: `cd C:\Python27\Scripts` followed by `pip2.7 install virtualenv` and  `<abs_path_to_sDNA_GH_venv_folder>\Scripts\pip2.7 install numpy` (enter `<abs_path_to_sDNA_GH_venv_folder>\Scripts\activate.bat` to test the venv from the command line) and secondly by setting
+Optional:  If this Python 2.7.18 installation is also used by other processes, to guarantee there are no dependency conflicts, use a venv to run sDNA, e.g. firstly by entering: `cd C:\Python27\Scripts` followed by `pip2.7 install virtualenv` and  `<path_to_sDNA_venv>\Scripts\pip2.7 install numpy` (enter `<path_to_sDNA_venv>\Scripts\activate.bat` to test the venv from the command line) and secondly by setting
-`python` to <abs_path_to_sDNA_GH_venv_folder>\Scripts` (on a config component or on config.toml) in step 13.3 below.
+`python` to <path_to_sDNA_venv>\Scripts` (on a config component or on config.toml) in step 13.3 below.
-4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA itself may require the 64 bit (x64) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ).
-The closed source "free as in beer" version of [sDNA](https://sdna.cardiff.ac.uk/sdna/software/software/) and sDNA+ may also require the 32 bit (x86) Visual Studio 2008 redistributable available or [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x86.exe) in order to unlock sDNA with a serial number.
+4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA+ is now [open source](https://github.com/fiftysevendegreesofrad/sdna_plus).
+But in order to unlock it with a free serial number, the official installer for the closed source release of [sDNA+](https://sdna.cardiff.ac.uk/sdna/software/software/), may also require the 32 bit (x86) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x86.exe).

+#### Experimental sDNA_plus release (and Python 3)
+2. Install [Python 3](https://www.python.org/downloads/windows/).
+CPython 3.11 has been tested with sDNA Integral (but not sDNA Learn).
+3. If using sDNA Learn, Numpy must be installed in environment of the Python process that calls it.
+To do so, make a virtual environment for sDNA: `py -m venv <path_to_sDNA_venv>`, and install Numpy into it: `.\`<path_to_sDNA_venv>`\Scripts\pip.exe install numpy`.
+Remember <path_to_sDNA_venv> for step 13.
+4. Download an [experimental release archive](https://github.com/JamesParrott/sdna_plus/releases) and unzip it where you wish to install it.

+#### sDNA_GH

 5. Download `sdna-gh.zip` from (food4rhino)[https://www.food4rhino.com/en/app/sdnagh] or the [sDNA_GH releases page on Github](https://github.com/JamesParrott/sDNA_GH/releases).
 6. Ensure `sdna-gh.zip` is unblocked: Open File Explorer and go to your Downloads folder (or whichever folder you saved it in).
 Right click it and select `Properties` from the bottom of the menu.
 Then click on the _Unblock_ check box at the bottom (right of _Security_), then click `OK` or `Apply`.
 The check box and _Security_ section should disappear.
 This should unblock all the files in the zip archive.
 Please do not automatically trust and unblock all software downloaded from anywhere on the internet [^1].
 7. Open Rhino and Grasshopper.